oj-resolve subcommand reslove source code status by Online Judge Verification Helper.

 This is the default behavoir.

-files in the target is treated as a block.
+For each target, all .rs files in the target is treated as a block.
 The dependency relationship of files in each target are not analyzed.

 [languages.rust.list_dependencies_backend]